CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/cbengine.rst

         1 0 0 0 1 0 0 1 1
         1 0 0 0 1 0 0 1 1

-    The attributes of road dataset is described in details as below
+    The attributes of road dataset are described in details as below

     +---------------------------+-----------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+